Updating the Forest Nature Conservation Concept in Baden-Württemberg

 • habitat connectivity.

 A central factor that must underlie all considerations of biotope and species protection is climate change.
 It causes dynamic changes in the local characteristics, which can be expressed, for example, in shifts in potential biotope and species occurrences.
-The models and measures of the new GK WNS must also be able to deal with changing environmental factors in a correspondingly dynamic manner.
+The models and measures of the new Forest Nature Conservation Concept ("Waldnaturschutzkonzeption", WNSK) must also be able to deal with changing environmental factors in a correspondingly dynamic manner.

 In addition to climate change, the ownership of forest areas must also be more in focus in the future: In Baden-Württemberg, around a quarter of the forest areas are state-owned.
 The occurrence of the protected goods is not primarily influenced by the types of forest ownership.
 Comprehensive biodiversity protection should therefore also involve private and corporate forest owners.
 Their voluntary cooperation must be won through appropriate instruments for information and financial support as well as communication and cooperation on an equal footing with all relevant stakeholder groups.
 Appropriate instruments have been prepared as part of further development.

-An overarching Forest Nature Conservation Concept should represent the target states that should be strived for across all types of forest ownership.
-Framed by this common strategic-political framework (Module I), partial concepts have been developed: Module II represents an abbreviated elaboration of the fields of action.
+A comprehensive Forest Nature Conservation Concept is intended to represent the target states to be pursued across all forest ownership types.
+Framed by this common strategic-political framework (Module I), ownership-specific sub-concepts were developed: Module II represents an abbreviated elaboration of the fields of action.
 It is intended for general information and practical application and will be available in printed form.
-Module III contains more detailed versions of the fields of action as well as further information; It therefore allows deeper familiarization with any topic of the Forest Nature Conservation Concept.
+Module III contains more detailed versions of the fields of action as well as additional information, thus allowing for a more in-depth study of any topic of the forest conservation concept.
 All three modules will be available online.

 The state forestry administration is concentrating on making the topic attractive for forest owners through information, understandable formulations and processes, advice and support.
 The implementation obligation remains for the state forest – and therefore ForstBW.
 Here you can concentrate on implementing the measures as comprehensively, technically coherent and efficiently as possible.
 In all cases, the necessary resources must be made available for successful implementation.

-As a result of the further development process, an Forest Nature Conservation Concept at landscape level is aimed for, which sees the forest in Baden-Württemberg as a whole and includes forest-related landscape elements in the planning.
+As a result of the further development process, we have developed a concept for forest nature conservation at the landscape level, which views the forest in Baden-Württemberg as a whole and includes forest-related landscape elements in the planning.

 However, regional aspects are also taken into account: a bird's-eye view should result in a big picture, instead of a patchwork quilt of incoherent measures.
 By prioritizing the measures in terms of space and time, the diverse forest nature conservation goals in the forest should be able to be implemented in the best possible way.
 Conflicts of interest between forest nature conservation goals and ecosystem services are to be resolved as comprehensively as possible.
-This is intended to ensure the “greatest possible overall benefit” of all ecosystem services.
+The aim is to ensure the “greatest possible overall benefit” of all ecosystem services, while the diverse approaches and interests of forest owners contribute to the creation and maintenance of multifaceted ecosystems.
 The targets must be regionally specific enough for those responsible locally to be able to derive concrete measures and criteria for monitoring effectiveness are also in place.
-The GK WNS must take into account the different tasks of the State Forest Administration (Landesforstverwaltung - LFV) and ForstBW.
+The WNSK must take into account the different tasks of the State Forest Administration (Landesforstverwaltung - LFV) and ForstBW.

 Status Quo of the Project